1

 How are newborn hearing screens reimbursed?

-• For inpatient hospital deliveries, reimbursement for newborn hearing screening is included in the hospital DRG for the delivery.
+• For inpatient hospital deliveries, reimbursement for newborn hearing screening is included in the hospital Diagnosis-Related Group (DRG) for the delivery.
 Follow-up screening for a failed initial screening is covered outside of the hospital DRG payment.
-See the billing and policy manual for complete details.
+Refer to the Audiology Benefit Billing and Policy Manual for complete details.

 Which services require Prior Authorization?